saramiotto/dncs-lab/README.md

     sudo ip route add 192.168.4.0/23 via 10.1.1.2

 ## Router-2
-As for Router-1, in our Router-2 we have done the same exact procedures showed above.
-Moreover, we have added the addresses to the designated devices.
-With the command `sudo ip route add` we have added the two routes via the designated gateway to the correct address.
+As for Router-1, in our Router-2 we did the same exact procedures showed above.
+Moreover, we added the addresses to the designated devices.
+With the command `sudo ip route add` we added the two routes via the designated gateway to the correct address.

     export DEBIAN_FRONTEND=noninteractive
     sudo sysctl -w net.ipv4.ip_forward=1
     sudo ip addr add 10.1.1.2/30 dev enp0s9